Contents

-We have more information and advice below on the steps your landlord must follow if they wish to either increase your rent or evict you from the property, and what you can do to challenge them.
+We have more information and advice below on the steps your landlord must follow if they wish to either increase your rent and what you can do to potentially challenge a rent increase.

 If you receive notification from your landlord that they wish to increase your rent, you should first check that they have followed the correct procedure for this.
 Shelter Scotland have some helpful guidance on how to check if you have received a valid rent increase notice on their website.